grafana/agent/docs/developer/release/2-cherry-pick-commits.md

 # Cherry Pick Commits

 Any commits not on the release branch need to be cherry-picked over to it.

+## Before you begin

-If the release branch has all code changes on it, skip this step.
+1. If the release branch already has all code changes on it, skip this step.

 ## Steps